CoreXYNexus/CoreXY-MS/README.md

 The Litemount.stl holds a 70mm LED ring in http://www.thingiverse.com/thing:8211 I used a LM2596 buck convertor to get the 12vdc to power the ring.

 Alternate lighting method is to use a 5050 LED light string stuck to the bottom of the x axis makerslide.
+For EXOSlide, use PlainLEDStripHolderEXO.

 Blower.scad uses http://www.thingiverse.com/thing:387301